sureshber/snowplow_test/README.md

 ---

 ## Key Features
-**Near Real-Time Processing:** Snowplow collects, validates, enriches events that are sent to AWS Kinesis streams via Firehose
+- **Near Real-Time Processing:** Snowplow collects, validates, enriches events that are sent to AWS Kinesis streams via Firehose
-**Cost Optimization:** Uses AWS S3 for cost-effective storage and Apache Iceberg for efficient data querying.
+- **Cost Optimization:** Uses AWS S3 for cost-effective storage and Apache Iceberg for efficient data querying.
-**ETL Orchestration:** Apache Airflow automates workflows across the data pipeline.
+- **ETL Orchestration:** Apache Airflow automates workflows across the data pipeline.
-** Analytics:** Aggregated metrics like DAU, MAU, retention, and funnel analysis can be calculated both in Gold layer in lake and also in microbatched/batched data in Redshift
+- **Analytics/metrics/kpis":** Aggregated metrics like DAU, MAU, retention, and funnel analysis can be calculated both in Gold layer in lake and also in microbatched/batched data in Redshift

 ---